La Henriade

 The atlas volume is illustrated with 16 plates (portrait, views, birds, insects), 12 engraved music plates (printed on 6 leaves), and a large folding map on thick paper (cf. Quérard, I, 6; British Museum (Natural History), I, 8 for the atlas only; Pritzel, 6 for the original English edition).

-First edition, cf. Quérard I, 271: only cites an edition "Paris, Née de La Rochelle, 1789."
-Kress B.1163.
-Goldsmiths 13858.
-Not in Einaudi.
+First edition.
+Quérard I, 271 lists only one edition: "Paris, Née de La Rochelle, 1789."
+Kress B.1163; Goldsmiths 13858.
+Not in Einaudi."

 With loose printed title pages for each volume, dated 1789.